University of Kansas Lawrence

 Research Locations: Southern Victoria Land

 The record of Jurassic plant life in continental Antarctica is sparse, possibly due to tectonic and magmatic activity associated with the breakup of Gondwana and the emplacement of the Ferrar Large Igneous Province.
-This project will examine early Jurassic floras and paleoenvironments in southern Victoria Land, using sedimentology, stratigraphy, geochemistry, and paleobotany.
+This project will examine early Jurassic floras and paleoenvironments in Southern Victoria Land using sedimentology, stratigraphy, geochemistry, and paleobotany.
 The work will provide much-needed baseline data on the composition of the floras as well as the depositional and growth environments of these southernmost floras.
-The data will contribute to understanding plant life and paleoenvironment in Antarctica during a time of increasing volcanism and provide floral information that can be compared to other, better known floras elsewhere in Gondwana.
+The data will contribute to understanding plant life and paleoenvironment in Antarctica during a time of increasing volcanism and will provide floral information that can be compared to other, better known floras elsewhere in Gondwana.

 Field Season Overview:

 Participants will deploy to a deep field camp at Carapace Nunatak in Southern Victoria Land for several weeks.
 They will collect fossil plants and conduct reconnaissance of one or two other known Jurassic-age sites in Southern Victoria Land (Allan Hills or Coombs Hills).
 Collected specimens will be returned to the home institution for processing and analysis.